wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

    Caching warm instances solves this problem, but cached instances will consume memory.
 It is therefore critical to find a balance between memory consumption and instance start latency.

+2. Lambda functions are written in high-level languages, which could be interpreted or JIT compiled.
+The latter may result in more optimized code, and hence improved execution time.
+But if a function is only rarely invoked, or does not constitute a significant part of total execution time, optimizing the code might be an overkill.
+   This is another performance trade-off that OpenLambda must take into consideration.